Bancroft Trust Building

 The Bancroft Trust Building, formerly the Dodge Block and Sawyer Buildings, is an historic commercial building at 60 Franklin Street in Worcester, Massachusetts.
 It is the result of combining the 1883 Sawyer Building with the 1869 Dodge Block, one of the few surviving buildings of Worcester's early industrial age.
-Both buildings were designed by Fuller & Delano of Worcester, and were combined into the Bancroft Building in 1920.
+Both buildings were designed by Fuller & Delano of Worcester, and were combined into the Bancroft Trust Building in 1920.
 It was added to the National Register of Historic Places in 2002.